Unnati-TD/RHCSA-CLA-Modules/Module1/README.md

 # Module1 Readme

 This directory contains a script to solve a set of tasks.
-You can find the problem statements in the "Module1 Tasks.md" file or you can download the "Module1 Tasks.odt".
+You can find the problem statements in the "Module1 Tasks.md" file or you can download the "Module1 Tasks.pdf".
 To use the script, follow the instructions below:

 ## Getting Started